PauliusMacernis/KnowledgeBase/Sass.md

 Adding flag `--watch` to sass command will compile on-the-fly, it is on the time you save the file (example: `sass --watch input.scss output.css` compiles `output.css` every time `input.scss` is saved).
 The compilation may be done on the directory level as well (example: `sass --watch app/sass:public/stylesheets` - sass would watch all files in the `app/sass` folder for changes, and compile CSS to the `public/stylesheets` folder).
  ">⌘</a>

- - Can we compile directory containing Saas files into CSS files on another directory without using `--watch` option?
+ - Can we compile directory containing Sass files into CSS files on another directory without using `--watch` option?
  <a href="#" title="
 The compilation IS NOT POSSIBLE on the directories level without a special option added (NOT WORKING example1: `sass app/sass:public/stylesheets`, NOT WORKING example2: `sass app/sass public/stylesheets` - sass would NOT compile on directory level these ways on Sass 3.5.5 (Bleeding Edge)).
 Adding `--watch` option may be the solution to compile files on a directory-level.
  ">⌘</a>